felixelex/trajnetplusplusbaselines/README.rst

 Goal Model
 ----------

 The goalModel consists of 2 LSTM layers + 1 linear layer.
 For each observed trajectory, we want the goal model to predict multiple possible goals.
 In order to encourage diversity between the different modes, we used L2-norm-variety-loss during training.
+The corresponding code can be found `here <https://github.com/felixelex/trajnetplusplusbaselines/blob/master/trajnetbaselines/goals_sgan/goals.py>`_.

 Two sample situations are shown below: